stereolabs/zed-ros-interfaces/README.md

 ![](./images/Picto+STEREOLABS_Black.jpg)

-# Stereolabs ZED Camera - ROS Interface
+# Stereolabs ZED Camera - ROS Interfaces

 The `zed-ros-interfaces` repository install the `zed_interfaces` ROS package which defines the custom topics, services and actions used by the [ZED ROS Wrapper](https://github.com/stereolabs/zed-ros-wrapper) to interface with ROS.